ViktorDomazetoski/viktordomazetoski.github.io/index.md

   ## Viktor Domazetoski
 ---

-Master’s student with an interest in research of methods from Machine Learning, Statistics and Complex Networks and their application in Ecology, Conservation, Earth Observation and Environmental protection.
+I am a Master’s student with an interest in research of methods from Machine Learning, Statistics and Complex Networks and their application in Ecology, Conservation, Earth Observation and Environmental protection.